gitpubsheff/gitpubsheff.github.io/source/_posts/2014-01-19-next-event.markdown

 comments: false
 categories:
 ---
-This Geeks in the Pub we will be at [The Hop](http://www.thehop-sheffield.com/) on Wednesday 2nd March 2016 starting at 18:00 until 23:00ish.
+This Geeks in the Pub we will be at [The Tap and Tankard](http://www.tapandtankard.co.uk/) on Wednesday 6th April 2016 starting at 18:00 until 23:00ish.

 See you all there!